Are you looking for a powerful content marketing and SEO tool that helps you create better content in less time?

 1. Start with research: Before writing a single word, I head over to the Research application and type in the term I am planning to target.
 For this article, I’m targeting “MarketMuse Review.”

 2. MarketMuse returns a list of around 50 terms and topics that are related to the original query.
 I copy and paste those into a spreadsheet.

 4. Next, I head over to the Questions tab and look for popular topics and questions.
-I add these to my spreadsheet of key phrases.
-I do have to sort them, not all of them are relevant.
-“How should you choose a writing service.,” for example, doesn’t quite fit.
+I added these to my spreadsheet of key phrases.
+I do have to sort them, as not all of them are relevant.
+For example, “How should you choose a writing service?” doesn’t quite fit.

 5. I use this information to create an outline, though MarketMuse can generate a limited number of briefs each month.

 6. Once I’ve written the piece, I use the Optimize application to see how my content does against the competition.
-If my content is below the average or target score, I add more topics from their “Related Topics” list and look for areas that I can make more useful.
+If my content is below the average or target score, I add more topics from their “Related Topics” list and look for areas where I can make the content more useful.

 There are a few other features that we don’t use as often — such as the brief creation and the internal linking tools.
 If you work on a single site, those features may be more useful.

-As you can see, MarketMuse does a ton — it can create briefs for content, analyze the content you’ve already published, give you a list of keywords to include in new content, help you locate relevant internal links, and provide direction for creating more competitive content.
+As you can see, MarketMuse does a ton.
+It can create content briefs, analyze the content you’ve already published, give you a list of keywords to include in new content, help you locate relevant internal links, and provide direction for creating more competitive content.

 Here are a few things I love about MarketMuse.

 Instead of spending hours researching topics, performing keyword research, locating competitors, and looking for content opportunities, you can get all that information at the click of a button in MarketMuse.

 Using AI driven suggestions, you can easily optimize your content and ensure your content will rank well in Google and other search engines.

 Helps your content rank better than your competitors